biobakery/metawibele/README.md

 	```

 	* Re-run prioritization workflow for filtering:
-		* `$ metawibele_workflow prioritize --prioritization-config $PRIORITIZE_CONF --bypass-mandatory --selected-output demo_prioritized.selected.tsv --output $OUTPUT\_DIR/`
+		* `$ metawibele prioritize --prioritization-config $PRIORITIZE_CONF --bypass-mandatory --selected-output demo_prioritized.selected.tsv --output $OUTPUT\_DIR/`
 	* Output file name: $OUTPUT_DIR/prioritization/demo_prioritized.selected.tsv
 	* This file is the results of supervised filtering of protein families based on biochemical annotations.
-	* These settings require that each of prioritized protein family should 1) be annotated to domain-domain interaction with host, and 2) have at least one of the following features: signaling, extracellular, cellWall, outerMembrane, transmembrane
+	* These settings require that each of prioritized protein family should 1) be annotated to domain-domain interaction with the host, and 2) have at least one of the following features: signaling, extracellular, cellWall, outerMembrane, transmembrane

     ***3.2.
 Select interested subset annotated with multiple specific biochemical annotations simultaneously***